Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Further extensions

-Except for the non-standard shift in the random variable, the problem corresponds directly to a multivariate composition scheme with small singular exponents. \end{example}
+Except for the non-standard shift in the random variable, the problem corresponds directly to a multivariate pure critical composition scheme. \end{example}

-\begin{example}[Returns in coloured bridges and walks] We consider again $k$-coloured bridges $B_k$, where as before a bridge is coloured in exactly $k$ colours, where each colour by itself must be a non-empty bridge.
+\begin{example}[Returns in coloured bridges and walks] Consider $k$-coloured bridges $B_k$ as defined in Section~\ref{sec:mcolouredbridges}: A bridge is coloured in exactly $k$ colours, where each colour consists of a non-empty bridge.
 Combinatorially, we append $k$ non-empty bridges one after the other.
-Then, we are interested in the number of returns to zero in the first $k_1$ bridges, followed by $k_2$ additional bridges, such that $k_1+k_2=k$.
-Reusing the combinatorial constructions of the previous subsection, this gives for the bivariate generating function $B_k(z,\mathbf{u})$ the following decomposition:
+We are interested in the individual number of returns to zero in each of the first $k_1$ bridges, followed by $k_2$ additional bridges, such that $k_1+k_2=k$.
+Reusing the combinatorial construction~\eqref{eq:mcoloredbridgeBGF}, the multivariate generating function $B_k(z,\mathbf{u})$ satisfies

-By our previous considerations, we see that the corresponding random variables are exchangeable and the multivariate scheme directly applies.
-Moreover, as before, we can consider walks and a refined generating function $W_k(z,\mathbf{u})$ of $k$-coloured walks with the tail coloured in the same colour as the final bridge, taking into account the individual returns to zero of the first $k_1$ bridges,
+By our previous reasoning we see that the corresponding random variables are exchangeable and the multivariate scheme directly applies.
+Moreover, we can also consider walks and a refined generating function $W_k(z,\mathbf{u})$ of $k$-coloured walks with the tail coloured in the same colour as the final bridge, keeping track of the individual returns to zero of the first $k_1$ bridges,

 Again, the corresponding random variables are exchangeable and the multivariate scheme directly applies again. \end{example}